romainneutron/TwigExtension-DataUri/README.md

 This extension makes easy to use the dataURI scheme as specified in RFC 2397 (see https://www.ietf.org/rfc/rfc2397.txt).

-Be carefull, as explained in the RFC, it can not use as a replacement for traditionnal sources.
+Be carefull, as explained in the RFC, it can not be used as a replacement for traditionnal URI sources all the time.
 DataURI scheme is length limited and can not handle all files / ressources.

 ##Install